The Ultimate Guide to Customizing Shadcn UI Components Without Breaking Design Systems

 // Add your custom variants here

-gradient: "bg-gradient-to-r from-primary to-secondary text-primary-foreground hover:opacity-90",
+gradient: "bg-linear-to-r from-primary to-secondary text-primary-foreground hover:opacity-90",

 glassmorphism: "bg-background/80 backdrop-blur-sm border border-border/50 hover:bg-background/90",